Calling Dr. Kildare: Plot

 Dr. Leonard Gillespie, the crusty senior diagnostician at New York's Blair General Hospital, has a severe disagreement with a pupil, intern James Kildare, over a suspected case of Q fever.
 He decides to teach his stubborn assistant a lesson in dealing with the emotional causes of his patients' ills, as well as the physical.
-To accomplish this, he fires Kildare and has him reassigned to work in a neighborhood dispensary with nurse Mary Lamont, whom he enlists with the aid of head nurse Molly Byrd to "stooge" on the intern.
+To accomplish this, has Kildare reassigned to work in a neighborhood dispensary with nurse Mary Lamont, whom he enlists with the aid of head nurse Molly Byrd to "stooge" on the intern.

-On the day that Kildare begins his new job, young Red enters the dispensary and confidentially asks the intern to help an injured friend, Nick Lewett.
-He follows Red to a cellar hideout, where he discovers that Nick is suffering from a gunshot wound.
+On the day that Kildare begins his new job, young Red enters the dispensary and confidentially asks the intern to help a friend injured in a stabbing, Nick Lewett.
+He follows Red to a cellar hideout, where he discovers that Nick is suffering from a gunshot wound, which a doctor must legally report to law enforcement authorities.
 Kildare is on the verge of sending Nick on to Blair when Nick's sister Rosalie convinces him not to do so.
-Against hospital procedure and the law requiring reporting of all gunshots to the police, Kildare continues to treat Nick in the hideout, even after he knows that the boy is wanted for the murder of bookmaker "Footsy" Garson over a gambling debt.
+Nick confesses to getting wounded over a gambling debt, but operating on his own intuition Kildare is convinced Nick is innocent of any crime.
+Knowing he is risking his career, as well as imprisonment and the hospital's reputation, Kildare continues to treat Nick in the hideout, even after he learns that the boy is wanted for the murder of bookmaker "Footsy" Garson.
 Smitten with Rosalie, he tells Mary he knows that she has been reporting back to Gillespie on his activities.

 Despite Mary's resistance, Gillespie uses her obvious admiration for Kildare to persuade her to tell him what Kildare is up to, and tries to warn the intern that he is flirting with being an accessory to murder.
 He tries to persuade Kildare to at least reveal Nick's whereabouts, but Kildare is sure of Nick's innocence and refuses to do so.
-A worried Gillespie arranges with Kildare's mother to call him home to help his physician father with a difficult patient, but when the intern returns, he is picked up by the police along with Nick.
+A worried Gillespie arranges with Kildare's mother to call him home to help his physician father with a difficult patient, but when Kildare returns to New York City he is picked up by the police along with Nick.
 For his involvement, Kildare is yet again suspended from the hospital staff, but remains determined to prove Nick's innocence.

 Learning from Nick that he went to see Garson after his friend Tom Crandell accused Garson of maligning Rosalie, Kildare decides to confront Crandell.
 With the help of ambulance driver Joe Wayman and his persuasive monkey wrench, Kildare compels Crandell into confessing that he killed Garson and shot Nick.
 After Nick is exonerated, Gillespie visits Rosalie and deduces that she was Crandell's girlfriend.
-He steers her into admitting to Kildare that her only interest in him was to save her brother, and later confesses to Kildare that he arranged for Nick's arrest, but that Kildare almost ruined the plan by returning from home.
+He steers her into admitting to Kildare that her only interest in him was to save her brother, and later confesses to Kildare that Gillespie had arranged for Nick's arrest, but that Kildare almost ruined the plan by returning from home early.
 A little wiser, Kildare resumes as Dr. Gillespie's assistant and begins to look at Nurse Lamont in a better light.